iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 The critical outcomes of this study at CRM centered on the large quantity of religion-themed responses that did not engage the talk-back question alongside a relatively high proportion of emotion-laden responses.
-Religion-minded tourists are a highly diverse group of visitors, so more studies using talk-back boards could discover why so many religion-minded respondents chose not to engage the question and what specific faith-based interests drive tourism to SRM and sites like it.
+Religiously-minded tourists are a highly diverse group of visitors, so more studies using talk-back boards could discover why so many religious respondents chose not to engage the question and what specific faith-based interests drive tourism to SRM and sites like it.
 As tourism scholar Amos Ron argued, visitors to religious sites like cathedrals and shrines usually pursue faith-based objectives, but